PikaOS-Linux/falcond/README.md

 Game profiles are stored in `/usr/share/falcond/profiles/` and define specific optimizations for individual games.
 You can contribute new profiles via PR at:
 [Falcond Profiles Repository](https://github.com/PikaOS-Linux/falcond-profiles)

+### User Profiles

+falcond supports user-specific profiles that override system profiles.
+User profiles are stored in `/usr/share/falcond/profiles/user/` and take precedence over system profiles with the same name.
+This allows you to customize game settings without modifying system files.

+To create a user profile:
+1. Create the directory if it doesn't exist: `sudo mkdir -p /usr/share/falcond/profiles/user/`
+2. Create a profile file with the game's name: `sudo nano /usr/share/falcond/profiles/user/game.conf`
+3. Add your custom settings

+User profiles follow the same format as system profiles but will override any system profile with the same name.
+If a user profile doesn't exist for a game, the system profile will be used.

 Example profile:
 ```
 name = "game.exe"